Getting Ready!

 You’ll likely be in a few photos, so wear something you feel great in.
 Solid colors tend to photograph best, especially soft neutrals or tones that complement your dog's fur.
 If it's a little chilly out, bring a warm jacket to wear overtop in between photos so you don't get cold.

 Try to avoid crazy patterns or super-bright colors that might distract from your pup.
+More tips for clothing options on the bottom of this page.

 Afghan Hound Puppy, photographed in Red Deer Alberta, Spring Portrait Session, Dog Photography.